oracle-devrel/devo.tutorials/connecting-managing-heatwave-aws-devrel0622.md

 Let's get started!

 1. Point your browser to [http://cloud.mysql.com/](http://cloud.mysql.com/)
-   You are taken to the MySQL HeatWave on AWS welcome page.
+   You are taken to the **MySQL HeatWave on AWS** welcome page.
 You’re familiar by now with this screen.
 2. Enter your Cloud Account name.
 3. Click Continue.
-   You are directed to the Oracle Cloud Account Sign In dialog.
+   You are directed to the **Oracle Cloud Account Sign In** dialog.
 4. Enter your user name and password and click Sign In.

    Once your user name and password are authenticated, you are directed to the HeatWave Console.
-Eventually you’ll need to create users and groups (for various levels of access control), and luckily you can access the Oracle Identity Cloud Service from the MySQL HEatWave on AWS Console:
+Eventually you’ll need to create users and groups (for various levels of access control), and luckily you can access the Oracle Identity Cloud Service from the MySQL HeatWave on AWS Console:

    1. Sign into the HeatWave Console as an Account Administrator.
-   2. From the profile menu, select Administration.
+   2. From the profile menu, select **Administration**.
-      You are directed to the MySQL HeatWave on AWS Administration page in the OCI Console.
+      You are directed to the **MySQL HeatWave on AWS Administration** page in the OCI Console.
-   3. Select Identity Service.
+   3. Select **Identity Service**.

-      This will take you to the Identity section in the OCI Account Center.
+      This will take you to the **Identity** section in the **OCI Account Center**.

       {% imgx assets/mysqlhw-awsconsole-2view-signin-devrel0622a.png %}